 This equation describes the D2D users in the uplink reuse mode, where:

-xk,m (3_UL): is stand for the uplink reuse mode when it equal to 1 that mean the D2D pair number k is reusing the uplink of cellular user number m.
+xk,m (3_UL): stands for the uplink reuse mode when it equal to 1 that mean the D2D pair number k is reusing the uplink of cellular user number m.

-Tk,m (3_UL): is stand for the channel capacity uplink reuse mode when the D2D pair number k is reusing the uplink of cellular user number m.
+Tk,m (3_UL): stands for the channel capacity uplink reuse mode when the D2D pair number k is reusing the uplink of cellular user number m.

-Tk,m (C_UL): is stand the channel capacity of cellular user number m when interfered byD2D pair number k.
+Tk,m (C_UL): stands for the channel capacity of cellular user number m when interfered byD2D pair number k.